 Going from -$50,000 to -$30,000 is a $20,000 improvement.
 Going from -$30,000 to $0 is crossing into positive territory.
 Going from $0 to $30,000 is the beginning of compounding working in your favor.

-If your net worth is negative, that's not a reason not to track it.
-That's the reason to start.
+If your net worth is negative, that's all the more reason to track it.
 Watching -$40,000 become -$35,000 is proof that the slope is positive.
-And the slope is everything.

 The money dysmorphia problem

-You see the vacation.
-You don't see the credit card debt behind it.
-You see the apartment.
-You don't see the $2,400/month that leaves zero for investing.
-You see the lifestyle.
-You don't see the net worth — because net worth is invisible.
+You see the vacation, but not the credit card debt behind it.
+You see the apartment, but not the $2,400/month that leaves zero for investing.
+The net worth behind the lifestyle is invisible.

 This is where tracking becomes genuinely therapeutic.
 Your net worth is a fact, not a feeling.
 When you replace "I feel broke" with "I have $14,200 and it was $11,800 three months ago," anxiety decreases and agency increases.
 The vague dread gets replaced with a specific number that you can watch move in the right direction.